Welcome to the Customer Value Glossary!

 Customer Value (CV)

-*See External Factors, Customer Value Trade-offs, Cost – Relative Price, Benefits, Alternatives
+*See External Factors, Customer Value Trade-offs, Cost, Benefits, Alternatives

 Customer Value Trade-offs

-When assessing the value of a product or service, customers weigh out trade-offs prior to making decisions of expenditure.
-These are the factors that are (mostly) under the company’s control and are driving decisions of expenditure and loyalty.
+When assessing the value or worth of a product or service, customers weigh out trade-offs prior to making decisions of expenditure.
+These are:

 - Cost – Relative Price

 - Benefits – Tangible and Intangible

 - Alternatives – Direct and indirect competitors, substitutes